 Each site has qualified personnel with the necessary education, training, background, and experience to ensure that all activities, including hygiene and protective clothing, are correctly performed.
 Procedures are established to identify training competency requirements for all associates to carry out their responsibilities.
 Managers and supervisors have sufficient knowledge of food hygiene to be able to judge potential risks and take the appropriate preventative measures and corrective actions, while ensuring that effective monitoring and supervision is taking place.
 This ensures that all personnel entering manufacturing areas have an appropriate level of training in basic food hygiene and company hygiene procedures.
-Furthermore, all personnel are made aware of their contribution to the quality and food safety of the finished products; and of the possible consequences of errors or lack of attention to details.
+Furthermore, all personnel are made aware of their contribution to the quality and food safety of the finished products; and the consequences of error and lack of attention to detail.